JayceeS666/fhrs-low-rating-prediction/docs/DEVELOPMENT_LOG.md

 # How I built out the coding scheme

-A log of the calls I made while putting `fhrs_pipeline.py` together — what I went with, what I tried and binned, and why.
-Writing it up so anyone who hasn't seen my working files can still follow what I did and check it if they want.
+Basically a log of the decisions I made building `fhrs_pipeline.py` — what I went with, what I tried and dropped, and why.
+Writing it up so someone who's never seen my working files can follow how I coded things and check my process if they want to.

 ---